dapingQ/blog/_posts/2018-07-27-qc-roadmap.md

 > $\blacksquare$: theoretically possible
 > $\bullet$: realized and verified by experiments

-We can see the photonical realization is still possible to demonstrate a quantum computer.
+We can see the photonical realization among all the physics system is still possible to demonstrate a quantum computer.
 But as we all know, it is hard to make photon interact with other photons, i.e, it is still desirable to introduce new mechanics beyond current post-selection protocol.

 [^roadmap]: Quantum Computation Roadmap, http://qist.lanl.gov/qcomp_map.shtml
+[^protocol]: DiVincenzo, D. P. (2000), The Physical Implementation of Quantum Computation.
+Fortschr.
+Phys., 48: 771-783. doi:10.1002/1521-3978(200009)48:9/11<771::AID-PROP771>3.0.CO;2-E